DTADMI/gamehub-app/README.md

 - Neutrals — Black, Dark Grey, White: foreground/background and borders.

 These tokens are wired to shadcn/ui semantic colors (`bg-primary`, `text-primary`, `bg-accent`, etc.) for consistency.

+### Light/Dark themes — backgrounds and rationale

+- Light theme: a warm star‑glow background.
+We render a subtle radial glow (golden/royal‑orange) over a bright surface to evoke “illuminated by a star” while preserving contrast for text and controls.
+Alternatives (cool glow or minimal flat with vignette) are documented as commented variants in `app/globals.css`.
+- Dark theme: a CSS‑only galaxy background.
+Layered radial gradients create distant nebulae; two repeating radial layers add sparse tiny stars; a deep space gradient forms the base.
+There are no image assets; everything is vector/gradient for performance and simplicity.

+Where to change tokens/backgrounds:

+- Edit `app/globals.css`:
+  - Palette variables (order requested): `--c-purple`, `--c-auburn`, `--c-royal-blue`, `--c-emerald`, `--c-royal-orange`, `--c-indigo`, `--c-royal-green`, `--c-pink`, `--c-red`, `--c-salmon`, `--c-black`, `--c-white`, `--c-grey-*`.
+  - Semantic mappings: `--background`, `--foreground`, `--card`, `--primary`, `--accent`, `--muted`, `--border`, `--ring`, etc. in `:root` (light) and `.dark` (dark).
+  - Background layers via `--app-bg` (light star‑glow vs dark galaxy).
+The `body` uses `background-image: var(--app-bg)` so the effect applies globally.

+Accessibility and contrast:

+- Body text meets ≥ 4.5:1 contrast in both themes; large headings and UI chrome target ≥ 3:1.
+Panels use `bg-card` with subtle translucency and `backdrop-blur` to float over the rich backgrounds without harming readability.

+Game cards (catalog) are fully clickable:

+- The entire card links to `/games/[slug]` while the Play button remains as an explicit CTA.
+Keyboard users can focus the card (visible ring) and press Enter/Space; middle‑click/open‑in‑new‑tab works natively.
+See `components/game-card.tsx`.

 ## Next steps: UX and multiplayer enhancements